“Or Ever the Earth Was”

 narrative scope.
 The Gnostic story of the fallen divinity Sophia presents

-an authentic feminist redemption myth.
+an authentic redemption myth.
 It places Sophia, whose name in

 Greek means “wisdom,” centrally in a cosmological drama in